-Role Environmental Responsibility Project Director/ Manager Understand the requirements and objectives of the CESMP/OESMP; Ensure resources (personnel and financial) are provided to prepare and implement the CESMP/OESMP; Overall responsibility for environmental and social performance; Approve reports of environmental issues and non-conformance to the client in the regular reporting and when any issues arise; Facilitate proactive communication between all role-players in the interest of effective environmental and social management; Implement temporary work stoppages where serious environmental or social infringements and noncompliance occur; Enforce compliance with CESMP/OESMP and all legal regulations; Ensure all employees undergo environmental and social training; and Ensure the CESMP/OESMP is updated and approve the final updates Environmental /Social Coordinator Set up program for regular monitoring; Follow up community complaints; Conduct inspections to monitor environmental performance and compliance with the CESMP/OESMP by contractors; Check CESMP/OESMP compliance with legal requirements on regular basis; Ensure the environmental and social meetings are held on a regular basis; Communicate and advise PM and subcontractors on environmental
+Role Environmental Responsibility Project Director/ Manager Project Director/ Manager • Understand the requirements and objectives of the CESMP/OESMP; • Ensure resources (personnel and financial) are provided to preparand implement the CESMP/OESMP; • Overall responsibility for environmental and social performance; • Approve reports of environmental issues and non-conformance the client in the regular reporting and when any issues arise; • Facilitate proactive communication between all role-players in the interest of effective environmental and social management; • Implement temporary work stoppages where serious environment or social infringements and noncompliance occur; • Enforce compliance with CESMP/OESMP and all legal regulations; • Ensure all employees undergo environmental and social training and • Ensure the CESMP/OESMP is updated and approve the final update Environmental /Social Coordinator Set up program for regular monitoring; Follow up community complaints; Conduct inspections to monitor environmental performance and compliance with the CESMP/OESMP by contractors; Check CESMP/OESMP compliance with legal requirements on regular basis; Ensure the environmental and social meetings are held on a regular basis; Communicate and advise PM and subcontractors on environmental and social aspects; Participate in regular site meetings, so that environmental and social issues are on the agenda; Report, investigate and follow up on incidents (environmental and social); Establish corrective action plan for any non-compliance including action plan for prevention of such misconduct or incident; Develop, implement and manage the environmental and social training program Has been trained to identify environmental and social issues in order to convey any observed issues.
+Responsible for overall environmental performance of the contract and subcontractors; Allocate sufficient resources to ensure compliance and effectivent of CESMP/OESMP; Ensure sub-contractors have a copy of the CESMP/OESMP and a aware of their environmental obligations; Enforce compliance with CESMP/OESMP and all legal regulations; Communicate environmental and social aspects with PM and Fmanagers; Ensure Environmental training is undertaken; Ensure internal/external complaints are addressed; Ensure that an Environmental and Social coordinator is assigned the team; and Maintain document registers for training, incidents, was management and other related environmental reportions.

-Role Environmental Responsibility and social aspects; Participate in regular site meetings, so that environmental and social issues are on the agenda; Report, investigate and follow up on incidents (environmental and social); Establish corrective action plan for any non-compliance including action plan for prevention of such misconduct or incident; Develop, implement and manage the environmental and social training program Has been trained to identify environmental and social issues in order to convey any observed issues.
-(Constrution) HSE Site Manager Responsible for overall environmental performance of the contractor and subcontractors; Allocate sufficient resources to ensure compliance and effectiveness of CESMP/OESMP; Ensure sub-contractors have a copy of the CESMP/OESMP and are aware of their environmental obligations; Enforce compliance with CESMP/OESMP and all legal regulations; Communicate environmental and social aspects with PM and HSE managers; Ensure Environmental training is undertaken; Ensure internal/external complaints are addressed; Ensure that an Environmental and Social coordinator is assigned to the team; and Maintain document registers for training, incidents, waste management and other related environmental reporting requirements.
-Sub-contractor- foreman Implement the requirements of the CESMP/OESMP; Allocate the necessary resources to ensure compliance and effectiveness of the CESMP/OESMP; Cooperate with the Environmental/Social Coordinator to ensure that site inspections and training are conducted; Comply with the observations and requirements for corrective actions, which are issued by the inspector; Report all incidents and non-compliance to Site manager; Notify the Construction Manager/Site Manager of any changes on the program, construction/operational method which may affect the environmental mitigation measures and ability to comply with the CESMP/OESMP and regulations; Maintain a register of incidents and correction actions Worlers Undergo environmental and social awareness training; Undergo Health and Safety awareness training (provided by an H&amp;S specialist in accordance with H&amp;S guidelines provided under a separate study) Understand environmental procedures and environmental /social aspects relevant to activities; In case of any accident or non-compliance report that immediately to foreman.
-Visitors All visitors must comply with the CESMP/OESMP, must receive an induction before entering the site and must comply with the instructions given by site
+Role Environmental Responsibility requirements.
+Sub-contractor- foreman Implement the requirements of the CESMP/OESMP; Allocate the necessary resources to ensure compliance and effectiveness of the CESMP/OESMP; Cooperate with the Environmental/Social Coordinator to ensure that site inspections and training are conducted; Comply with the observations and requirements for corrective actions, which are issued by the inspector; Report all incidents and non-compliance to Site manager; Notify the Construction Manager/Site Manager of any changes on the program, construction/operational method which may affect the environmental mitigation measures and ability to comply with the CESMP/OESMP and regulations; Maintain a register of incidents and waste management for future audits; Maintain a register of complaints and correction actions Workers Undergo environmental and social awareness training; Undergo Health and Safety awareness training (provided by an H&amp;S specialist in accordance with H&amp;S guidelines provided under a separate study) Understand environmental procedures and environmental /social aspects relevant to activities; In case of any accident or non-compliance report that immediately to foreman.
+Visitors All visitors must comply with the CESMP/OESMP, must receive an induction before entering the site and must comply with the instructions given by site staff.